It’s that time of year again, time to reflect on the year that was and make a few plans for the year ahead.

 The following three steps will set you on the path to success:

-- Break it down into actions – For example, to eat healthy meals, you might decide to follow one of my menu plans like the one in book 6, or write your own each week
+- Break it down into actions – For example, to eat healthy meals, you might decide to follow one of my menu plans, like the ones included with my Premium Breakfast Shakes

 - Schedule it in – For example, write exercise into your diary and always follow through.
 All the good intentions in the world won’t get you to your goal weight, you’ll need to take consistent daily action.

 The three steps above are great and form the basis of achieving your goal, however understand that it won’t all be smooth sailing.
 Below are my tips for sticking to New Year’s resolutions.

 Be realistic – It took me 20 months to lose 35 kilos and get to my healthy weight range.
 Some months I lost more than others, and that was okay because those scales were still heading in the right direction.
 Aim for a loss of half to one kilo a week, but even a loss of one kilo a month equates to 12 kilos gone by this time next year.

 Set yourself up for success – Eliminate anything that will side-track you.
 So, take some time to clean out the fridge and pantry, and make sure the tempting foods aren’t back in your grocery trolley next week.
 Maybe put off visiting friends who are likely to steer you off course.

 Avoid getting overwhelmed – There are four main reasons a person is overweight: 1.
 Poor food choices, 2.
 Overeating, 3.
 Inactive lifestyle and 4.
 Lack of motivation.
 Start by improving your food choices and reducing your portion sizes.